Nittano Station: Platforms

-Adjacent stations

 History

 Nittano Station opened on June 20, 1960 as a station on the Japanese National Railways (JNR).
 With the division and privatization of the Japan National Railways on April 1, 1987, the station was acquired by the East Japan Railway Company.
 On March 24, 1988, the Kihara Line became the Isumi Railroad Isumi Line.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 17 passengers daily.